aws-samples/aws-datasync-deploy-agent-azure/README.md

 To start the deployment, make sure you have met all the necessary prerequisites and are familiar with the configuration parameters needed for successful execution.

-It's recommended to log in to your Azure account before running the script.
-During the script execution, you'll be prompted to enter the authorization code provided in the Azure console to grant the script access to your Azure resources.
+**It is recommended to log in to your Azure account before running the script.** During the script execution, you'll be prompted to enter the authorization code provided in the Azure console to grant the script access to your Azure resources.

 ## Deployment Steps

-The deployment script automates several steps to ensure a smooth integration between AWS DataSync and Azure services.
-Here's a breakdown of the deployment process:
+The deployment script automates the following steps to integrate AWS DataSync with Azure:

-1. Provide Configuration Parameters: Before executing the script, open it in your preferred editor and provide the necessary configuration parameters.
-These parameters will be used to customize the deployment according to your requirements.
-2. Install Azure CLI and AzCopy: As a part of the setup process, the script will **automatically** download and install the Azure Command-Line Interface (CLI) and AzCopy tools.
-These tools are essential for managing and transferring data within the Azure environment.
-3. Download AWS DataSync Agent for Hyper-V: The script will download the AWS DataSync Agent specifically designed for Hyper-V environment.
-4. Convert VHDX to VHD: Once the AWS DataSync Agent is downloaded, the script will take care of converting the Virtual Hard Disk (VHDX) file to the compatible Hyper-V Disk (HVD) format for Azure
-5. Azure Authentication: To access and manage your Azure resources, the script will guide you through the authentication process, ensuring secure access to your Azure account.
-6. Create Resource Group: The deployment script will automatically create or use an existing Azure Resource Group.
-This Resource Group will serve as the container for your deployed resources.
-7. Upload VHD as Managed Disk: The script will upload the converted VHD file as a managed disk within the specified Resource Group.
-This disk will contain the AWS DataSync Agent.
-8. Create Virtual Machine: Leveraging the uploaded managed disk, the script will create an Azure Virtual Machine in either a new VNET or an existing VNET and subnet.
+1. **Provide Configuration Parameters**: Customize the deployment by specifying required parameters such as deployment type, location, resource group, and VM details.
+2. **Install Dependencies**: Automatically installs Azure CLI, AzCopy, and other required tools.
+3. **Download and Convert DataSync Agent**: Downloads the AWS DataSync agent and converts it to a VHD format compatible with Azure.
+4. **Authenticate with Azure**: Guides you through logging into Azure to manage resources securely and validates the provided Subscription ID (if specified).
+5. **Create or Use Resource Group**: Ensures the specified Azure resource group exists or creates it if necessary.
+6. **Upload VHD to Azure**: Renames the VHD file to match the Azure VM name and uploads it as a managed disk in Azure.
+7. **Create Azure VM**: Deploys an Azure Virtual Machine using the uploaded VHD, supporting both new and existing VNET configurations.

 ### Prerequisites